-This guide includes security templates that will enable system administrators to apply the security recommendations rapidly.
+NIST has provided resources that organizations can use to apply security settings to their systems.
+For Windows XP systems that are subject to the FDCC mandate, Group Policy Objects (GPO) are available from NIST's FDCC web site (http://fdcc.nist.gov/).
+For all other Windows XP systems, NIST has made available a set of security templates that will enable system administrators to apply the security recommendations from this guide rapidly.
 The NIST Windows XP Security Templates are text-based configuration files that specify values for security-relevant system settings.
 The security templates modify several key policy areas of a Windows XP system, including password policy, account lockout policy, auditing policy, user rights assignment, system security options, event log policy, system service settings, and file permissions.
-The NIST template for Specialized Security-Limited Functionality environments represents the consensus settings from the Center for Internet Security (CIS), Defense Information Systems Agency (DISA), Microsoft, NIST, the National Security Agency (NSA), and the United States Air Force (USAF).
+The NIST template for SSLF environments represents the consensus settings from several organizations, including the Defense Information Systems Agency (DISA), Microsoft, NIST, the National Security Agency (NSA), and the United States Air Force (USAF).
 The other NIST templates are based on Microsoft's templates and recommendations.

-By implementing the recommendations described throughout this publication, in addition to the NIST Windows XP security templates themselves and general prescriptive recommendations, organizations should be able to meet the baseline requirements for Windows XP systems.
-This is based upon the management, operational, and technical security controls described in NIST Special Publication (SP) 800-53, Recommended Security Controls for Federal Information Systems.
+By implementing the recommendations described throughout this publication, in addition to the NIST Windows XP security templates or FDCC GPOs and general prescriptive recommendations, organizations should be able to meet the baseline requirements for Windows XP systems.
+This is based